masterraf21/microservices-demo/README.md

 # Hipster Shop: Cloud-Native Microservices Demo Application

-This repo is a fork of http://go/microservices-demo with modifications to suite the Tetrate Service Bus.
+This repo is a fork of http://go/microservices-demo with modifications to suite the Tetrate Service Bridge.

 Changes includes :
 - using `Zipkin` traces instead of `Jaeger`/`Stackdriver`